 Lesson You can Learn from Sephora’s Omnichannel Strategy

-Sephora has employed the omnichannel strategy with several innovative approaches that help them capture data in the stores and use it for personalization online.
+Sephora has introduced one of the best omnichannel solutions with several innovative approaches to capture data in the stores and use it for personalization online.
 This interesting method has its store staff collate the list of products tried by a client during a complimentary makeover only to digitally re-engage them later with those specific product-focused emails.

 The beauty retailer has also partnered with Google to broadcast its video content on the Google Home Hub in-store to help users explore further with voice and visual assistance.